Aswinsaipalakonda/clientura-elegance-landing/README.md

 # Welcome to your my react project

 ## Project info
-It is a sleek wesbite and responsive website and many more.
+It is a sleek wesbite and responsive website and many

 **Use your preferred IDE**